nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

 {% include note.html content="Please refer to the particular use case in question for detailed requirements on the population of these payload resources.
 Example FHIR Messages illustrating how payloads look on-the-wire are available for each use case." %}

+### Identifying the use case ###

+The ITK3 message handling key `LocalExtension` is used to define the health or social care use case associated with the Send Document message.
+Please refer to the ITK3 header requirements for your particular use case.

 ## Payload message illustration ##

 The payload of a GP Connect message which uses the Send Document capability **MUST** have the structure illustrated in the diagram below: